privacy-scaling-explorations/semaphore-phase2-setup/README.md

 We will collaborate with [Supranational](https://www.supranational.net/), a member of the [VDF Alliance](https://www.vdfalliance.org/), to compute the VDF.
-The output of the VDF (4044943820224 iterations, which takes roughly 6000 minutes) is:
+The output of the VDF is:

 ```
 (TBD)
 ```

+It is the integer resulting for the repeated squarings, modulo floor(N/2), where N is the RSA-2048 modulus.

-They will provide [verify_proof.py](./verify_proof.py) to verify the VDF proof.
+We provide [verify_proof.py](./verify_proof.py) to verify the VDF proof.
 This follows the [proof of correctness by Wesolowski](https://eprint.iacr.org/2018/623.pdf).

 4. The final output

-We will *not* apply iterated SHA256 hashes to the output of the VDF.

-We will only apply one SHA256 hash to the VDF output so that we can get a 32-byte value which the `beacon_constrained` program requires.
+We will only apply one SHA256 hash to the VDF output, interpreted as a big-endian integer, so that we can get a 32-byte value which the `beacon_constrained` program requires.
+We input it as a byte array to SHA256.

+\[Note: In contrast to the previous run, we will *not* apply iterated SHA256 hashes to the output of the VDF. \]

 To convert the VDF output (e.g. the decimal 12345....), we will use the following Python 3 code:

 ```python3
 import hashlib